 “If I plan things or have an appointment or social event, I always make sure I say this one thing that is sort of the ‘get out of jail free’ card in a Monopoly game: ‘I will do my best to be there, but if for some reason I don’t feel well, then I will let you know.
 I never know when I will get sick, but if I am sick, then we can reschedule,’” shared one member.
 “This is the best way to reduce stress and anxiety levels associated with living with PAH.”

 Another member had this advice: “There are going to be plenty of up days and down days.
-Please do not overdo it on your up days because you will wind up paying for it for a day or two afterwards.
+Please do not overdo it on your up days because you will wind up paying for it for a day or two afterward.
 Please try to pace yourself in a way that suits you so you will have more up days than down.”

 Having the right medical team is also essential, a member wrote: “This disease is not curable, but it is treatable.
 My first thought is you really need a pulmonologist and cardiologist who understand and treat this disease.”

 Maintaining a healthy weight and getting an appropriate amount of exercise can have numerous physical and mental health benefits for people with PAH.
-However, people with the condition are sometimes uncertain about where to start with making healthy lifestyle changes.
+However, people with the condition are sometimes uncertain about where to start making healthy lifestyle changes.

 Another member advised, “A dietitian can help you regulate your diet so you can get on to better things.”